RayhanTabase/simple-webpack-configuration/README.md

  ### 4. Additional information
  - This installs style loader to use css in your project other
  - This installs webpack-dev-server
+ - This installation is for a development environment